OctaFXVisit OctaFX74-89% of retail CFD accounts lose money

-The only key steps beyond choosing the correct Malaysian forex broker for you is to submit the relevant documents to begin trading.
+The only other key step beyond choosing the correct Malaysian forex broker for you is to submit the relevant documents to begin trading.
 These will typically include your proof of ID and Residency.

 From there, you are ready to begin trading.

 What should Malaysian traders look for in a forex broker?